charmed-kubernetes/kubernetes-docs/pages/k8s/ipv6.md

     run: nginxdualstack
 ```

+<a id='known-issues> </a>
 ## Known Issues

-Because of the beta / alpha feature status for IPv6 / dual-stack in Kubernetes,
+Because of the pre-release feature status for IPv6 and dual-stack in Kubernetes
-and because of the fact that Juju does not officially support IPv6, there are
+and since Juju does not officially support IPv6, there are currently
-some things that don't work 100% and some limitations on how you can configure
+some things which won't work 100% and some limitations on IPv6 configuration.
-IPv6.
 These will also vary depending on the underlying cloud provider.

 ### Juju